Galton Blackiston

 Galton Blackiston is an English chef, born in Norfolk.
-The restaurant of his hotel, Morston Hall, Holt in Morston, is Michelin starred and has 4 AA rosettes.
+The restaurant of his hotel, Morston Hall, Holt in Morston, is Michelin starred and has 4 AA Rosettes.
 It is on the north Norfolk coast, two miles from Blakeney.
-His unusual first name is a tribute to his relative Sir Francis Galton.

 Blackiston has never trained formally as a chef.
 After leaving school at 16 to play cricket, he was encouraged by his mother to set up a market stall selling homemade baked goods, "Galton's Goodies".
 His first job in a restaurant was at John Tovey's Miller Howe country hotel in Windermere, the Lake District.

 In 2013, Blackiston started No 1 Cromer, a fish and chip shop in Cromer.

 Television

 Blackiston represented the Midlands and East of England in the BBC's Great British Menu, knocking out celebrity chef Antony Worrall Thompson to gain a place in the final.
 In 2007, he appeared on the television programme Food Poker.
+He has also appeared on Put Your Money Where Your Mouth Is, Country Show Cook Off, and Saturday Kitchen.